opendocsg/opendoc-theme/02-getting-started.md

 **Step 10:**

-> Click on the "Pull requests" tab
+> Click on the "Pull requests" tab.

 > ![](/images/update-website/step-10-click-pull-request.png)

 **Step 11:**

-> Select the pull request that was submmited
+> Select the pull request that was submitted.

 **Step 12:**